skycoin/skycoin/src/api/README.md

 If the transaction is confirmed, the calculated hours are the hours the transaction had in the block in which it was executed.
 If the transaction is unconfirmed, the calculated hours are based upon the current system time, and are approximately equal to the hours the output would have if it become confirmed immediately.

+The `POST` method can be used if many addresses need to be queried.

 To get address related confirmed transactions: